-The process has completed and all possible locations were found.
+The process has been completed and all possible locations were found.

 Any available results have been returned.

-To review the results of your search again later, you can provide the value returned in Meta.Extensions.task-id.string on later queries.
+To review the results of your search again, you can provide the value returned in Meta.Extensions.task-id.string on later queries.

-If you run a new search with the same patient demographics within a 24-hour period, you see the same results.
-Record Locator Service doesn't trigger a new search to your connections unless you have new or modified patient demographics.
+If you run a new search with the same patient demographics within a 24-hour period, you'll see the same results.
+Record locator service doesn't trigger a new search unless you have new or modified patient demographics.

 We offer the XML response since some organizations have pre-built capabilities to render XML C-CDA documents.
-Additionally, there are many available open source CDA renderers that can be useful in viewing the document.
-We offer the option to return the XML document for this reason.
+There are also many available open source CDA renderers that can be useful in viewing the XML document.

-We require that you push data (via ClinicalSummary.VisitPush) to our database for every instance in which you treat a patient—but don’t worry, you don’t have to push data immediately after every treatment.
+You must push data (via ClinicalSummary.VisitPush) to your data on demand repository for every patient treatment.
+You don’t have to push data immediately after every treatment, though.
 For example, you're welcome to push a daily batch to us instead.

-We also require any and all patient demographic updates so that we can keep your patient demographics current.
-This enables us to provide accurate responses to other Carequality participants when they send a request to find out whether a patient has been seen at your location.
+You must also push all patient demographic updates to us so that we can keep your patient demographics current.
+Remember, we're responding to incoming Carequality queries for you.
+Having all your updated data lets us accurately respond when someone asks whether a patient has been seen at your location.

-Carequality requires that you respond to requests for patients that are known to you, but they don’t specify a definite period for providing historical information.
+Carequality requires that you respond to queries about patients you've seen, but they don’t specify a definite period for historical information.
 We recommend that you begin pushing data once you register your organization in production and build your historical data from that point forward.

-If you want to send historical data, you may not qualify for digital record retrieval.
+If you want to send historical data, you may not qualify for Redox Access.
 Talk to a Redoxer to discuss your needs.